mastAk7/Web/README.md

 ## Day 2
 - Learned the functionality of React and its libraries using both basic react and vite react
 - Made custom react using sole HTML and JS (tried cloning react libraries)

+---

+## Day 3
+- Learned about react fibres
+- Learned and implemented hooks, state and counter
+- Learned using tailwind CSS and hence made a simple vite react project implementing it